We are now accepting applications for Spring 2022.

-Internships primarily revolve around shadowing our advocate staff – when they meet with their clients on-site, when they conduct forensic exams alongside our sexual assault nurse examiners, when they support survivors during meetings with law enforcement and prosecuting attorneys – wherever they’re needed.
+Internships primarily revolve around shadowing our advocate staff – when they meet with their clients on-site when they conduct forensic exams alongside our sexual assault nurse examiners when they support survivors during meetings with law enforcement and prosecuting attorneys – wherever they’re needed.
 Interns are also assigned to a primary outreach project (to learn more, explore the programs listed under “What We Do”), though they may assist with all of the projects.
 Other opportunities include general community outreach, public speaking and presentations, program and event planning, social media campaigns, creating educational materials, staffing event booths, research and training development, crisis intervention, and SANE exam experience.
-All undergraduate interns are asked to take a minimum of three crisis hotline shifts per month (including one weekend evening shift), and up to no more than an average of once per week.
+All interns are asked to take a minimum of two crisis hotline shifts per month (including one-weekend evening shift), and up to no more than an average of once per week.
 Due to the nature of our work, interns may experience vicarious trauma - if ever triggered or needing to debrief, we have onsite counselors available (non-mandatory) in addition to the support of the Center's supervisor team.

-If you are not ready to commit to an internship with the Center, but are still interested in getting involved, please consider volunteering – we only ask our hotline volunteers to donate as little as one shift per month, and that they volunteer with us for at least four months after training.
+If you are not ready to commit to an internship with the Center but are still interested in getting involved, please consider volunteering – we only ask our hotline volunteers to donate as little as one shift per month, and that they volunteer with us for at least four months after training.
 This is another way to support survivors of sexual assault in our community, as well as a way to become better skilled in crisis intervention.